HeidiBT1/heidithiemann.github.io/_pages/spaceskills.md

 * Member of Space Skills Advisory Panel (SSAP)
 * Member of the Cornwall Space Cluster Steering Group
 * Member of the UK Telecoms Innovation Network Talent Advisory Group
+* Member of the Association for Geographic Information (AGI) Education & Skills Working Group
 * Volunteer for Women In Aerospace - Europe
 * Represented both the Royal Astronomical Society and The Open University in the Voice of the Future events in the House of Commons
 * Previous committee member of the Space Universities Network